Connect Early

 Heatherbrae

 Heatherbrae is a warm and inviting place for parents and carers to come with their young children to play, to connect with other families, to talk and to be heard.
-There is a warm cuppa, something to eat, and a free and safe environment for you and children at Heatherbrae.
+There is a warm cuppa, something to eat, and a free and safe environment for you and your child at Heatherbrae.

-We offer a drop-in service from 9.30am – 3pm Monday to Thursday, 9.30am – 1:00 pm on Fridays.
+We offer a drop-in service from 9.30am – 3pm Monday to Thursday, 9.30am – 12:00 pm on Fridays.

 Our facilitators are there to offer you support, provide early childhood education information and resources and to engage with children in playful activities.